wiredhikari/prefix_on_riscv/docs/final_report.md

 Gentoo Prefix is a key component in the European Environment for Scientific Software (EESSI) project, which is a collaboration between various partners in the High-Performance Computing (HPC) community to build a common stack of scientific software installations for HPC systems and beyond, including laptops, personal workstations, and cloud infrastructure.

-RISC-V is one of the target CPU architectures in the EESSI project, and good support for RISC-V in Gentoo Prefix is a crucial first step towards supporting RISC-V in EESSI.The project majorly involved creating of the new profile in Gentoo Prefix of RISC-V, fixing the bugs faced during bootstrap of Stage-1, Stage-2 and Stage-3.
+RISC-V is one of the target CPU architectures in the EESSI project, and good support for RISC-V in Gentoo Prefix is a crucial first step towards supporting RISC-V in EESSI.
+The project majorly involved creating of the new profile in Gentoo Prefix of RISC-V, fixing the bugs faced during bootstrap of Stage-1, Stage-2 and Stage-3.

 ## Project Deliverables